Syntheos-Systems/Kleos/README.md

 ./target/release/kleos-server
 ```

-> Note: the repository will be renamed to `kleos-rust` in a future step.
-The clone URL above reflects the current name.

 Server binds to `127.0.0.1:4200` by default.
 Set a bootstrap secret, start the server, then claim the admin key:

 ```bash